Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 A large agency that makes referrals told me that Modest Needs would help me.
 I applied for help, and you told me I didn't qualify for a grant.
 What happened?

-You received what is called a 'bad referral' from the agency who sent you to Modest Needs in the first place.
+You received what is called a 'bad referral' from the agency that sent you to Modest Needs in the first place.

-Sadly, the agencies listed above (and too many others to mention) often refer clients to Modest Needs even when they already know - for a fact - that the client they are referring to us will probably NOT qualify for our assistance.
+Sadly, some larger agencies refer clients to Modest Needs even when they already know - for a fact - that the client they are referring to us will probably NOT qualify for our assistance.

 This is - again, sadly - common practice in the non-profit world and is how some larger agencies 'pass the buck.'
 When a larger organization refers someone to us for a type of assistance that they know we can't provide, that org generally gets to 'count' that referral as one more client served, and Modest Needs gets to look like the bad guy for having to say 'no' to a grant application that, in all likelihood, this organization knows that we should not ever have received.